SEO guide

 If, on the other hand, you only want to block individual pages (like articles or categories) from search engines' indexing:

-6. Copy the code below and paste it into the Code Editor.
+6. Copy the code below and paste it into the Snippet Content Code Editor.

 <meta name="robots" content="noindex">

-8. Once you're done, be sure to click the Create button to finish creating your snippet.
+7. Once you're done, be sure to select Create to finalize and save your new snippet.

 To add the snippet to any other category type: